Rural Waste Reduction

 NMRC has developed a variety of reports, guides and best practice documents that are helpful for communities and businesses to enhance their diversion programs.
 Read More

 NMRC is happy to host the NM's Taking Action on Plastic Waste campaign.
-Learn more here.
+See the short documentary by Greg Polk, "New Mexicans Taking Action on Plastic Waste" and learn more HERE.

 Webinars & Trainings

-In-person Recycling & Compost Facility Operator Certification Courses are currently not possible due to COVID-19.
-However, certified recycling and compost operators may take online trainings to earn their required 24 continuing education units for recertification.
+In-person Recycling & Compost Facility Operator Certification Courses for spring of 2021 are canceled, however certified recycling and compost operators may take online trainings to earn their required 24 continuing education units for recertification.
 NMRC now offers 8 CEUs via online training that can be applied towards this recertification.
 Click here to learn more!

 Since 1991, the New Mexico Recycling Coalition has served as a resource to provide recycling information to professionals in the field, as well as to the general public.
 Our mission is to lead New Mexico to value waste as a resource.
 We serve as recycling advocates partnering with a diverse group of stakeholders, communities, businesses, and grassroots activists to help build sustainable and efficient recycling programs.